swimlane/DocSPA/src/docs/quickstart.md

 npm start
 ```

 i> If you want to hack on DocSPA core components clone `https://github.com/swimlane/DocSPA` instead.

-i> If you would like to setup DocSPA in your own angular cli app see [angular-cli-install](angular-cli-install).
+If you would like to setup DocSPA in your own angular cli app see [angular-cli-install](angular-cli-install).

 ## View Your Site